TheTrueVester/BPIC-17-Analysis/README.md

 ### 3. Prepare Data

-Place your event log file in the `data/` folder:
+Event log file should be in the `data/` folder:
 ```
 data/BPI_Challenge_2017.xes.gz
 ```

 ## Configuration

-Edit the configuration section at the top of `bpic17_reworked.py` (lines 54-120):
+Configuration section at the top of `bpic17_reworked.py`

 ### Discovery Algorithm
 ```python